DAI-Lab/Cents/README.md

 ## Datasets

-If you want to reproduce our models from scratch, you will need to download the [PecanStreet DataPort dataset](https://www.pecanstreet.org/dataport/) and place it under the path specified in your `pecanstreet.yaml`.
+If you want to reproduce our models from scratch, you will need to download the [PecanStreet DataPort dataset](https://www.pecanstreet.org/dataport/) and place it under the path specified in `pecanstreet.yaml`.
 Specifically you will require the following files:

 - 15minute_data_austin.csv
 - 15minute_data_california.csv
 - 15minute_data_newyork.csv
 - metadata.csv

-If you want to train models using the [Open Power Systems dataset](https://data.open-power-system-data.org/household_data/), you will need to download the following file:

-- household_data_15min_singleindex.csv

-and again place it under the path specified in `openpower.yaml`.
-For instructions and dataset usage terms, please refer to the data provider's websites.

 # What's next?